How to Paint Wooden Garage Doors

 Preparing your wooden garage door

 Start by cleaning all surfaces down with concentrated sugar soap.
 Dilute with warm water to create a cleaning solution.
-Aim for 1 part sugar soap, 10 parts water.
+Aim for one part sugar soap, 10 parts water.
 Use a sponge to wash down your wooden garage door and frame.
 A small handheld scrubbing brush will help get into all the cracks and grooves.
 Rinse with clean water and a cloth.
 Then leave to fully dry before continuing with the prep work.

 After the initial clean, use a cordless electric sander to smooth down the surface.
 If you don’t have a cordless sander, a block of sandpaper will do the trick.
 Always wear a dust mask when sanding!